 What if we innovated at home more?
-By staying indoors, we end up going in circles.
-To break this routine, there are some great creative activities with a scientific twist that I’d recommend exploring to spice up your daily life and pique your children’s curiosity (5 to 12 years old).
+There are some great creative activities with a scientific twist that we recommend exploring to have some fun and pique your children’s curiosity (5 to 12 years old).

-You can do it all at home with very little equipment.
+You can try all of these five experiments at home with very little equipment.

 Experiment 1: make duct tape glow.

 In the winter, we often rub our hands together to warm them.
 Friction creates heat, so what if we also managed to create light?

 - Cut a 5-inch (12 cm) piece of the 3M™ All Purpose Duct Tape.

 - Hold each end of the tape with your hands.

 - Fold the tape in half by sticking the sticky side to itself.
 Leave a little room at the end to put your fingers through.